mattermost/mattermost-test-management/data/test-cases/channels/settings/test-1.md

 2. In the `Keywords That Get Highlighted (without notifications)` section, type a test phrases and words.
 Example: `Testing`, `Testing the keyword highlight without notification feature`.
 3. Press `Tab` or `Comma` and press `Save` button.
 4. Open any channel, and post the example phrase.
-5. Verify the Phrase is Highlighted by a yellow background
+5. Verify the Phrase is Highlighted by a yellow background in the center.
+6. Click on the post and verify the Phrase is Highlighted by a yellow background in the RHS.

 Scenario: When Other user posts a phrase.

-5. From **User B** account, post the same phrase.
+7. From **User B** account, post the same phrase.
-6. Verify in **User A**'s account that the phrase is highlighted.
+8. Verify in **User A**'s account that the phrase is highlighted.